 The speech therapists in our Rehabilitation Department offer a variety of services, including treatment of speech and language disorders, fluency (stuttering) disorders, swallowing disorders, and cognitive disorders.

-- Treatment of language includes helping people of all ages communicate their thoughts and ideas in complete, grammatically correct sentences, using appropriate vocabulary and delivery style for the situation.
-This includes assistance in the selection and use of assistive technology
+- Treatment of language includes helping people of all ages communicate their thoughts and ideas in complete, grammatically correct sentences and using appropriate vocabulary and delivery style for the situation.
+This includes assistance in the selection and use of assistive technology.

 Services are provided to inpatients and outpatients.
 A physician referral is required.